mpv-player/mpv/DOCS/man/options.rst

     On Wayland, this option only has effect on the ``wayland`` backend, and not for the ``vo`` backend.
 See ``current-clipboard-backend`` property for more details.

+``--clipboard-backends=<backend1,backend2,...[,]>``
+    Specify a priority list of the clipboard backends to be used.
+    You can also pass ``help`` to get a complete list of compiled in backends.

+    Note that the default clipboard backends are subject to change, and must not be relied upon.

+    The following clipboard backends are implemented:

+    ``win32``
+        Windows backend.

+    ``mac``
+        macOS backend.

+    ``wayland``
+        Wayland backend.
+This backend is only available if the compositor supports the ``ext-data-control-v1`` protocol.

+    ``vo``
+        VO backend.
+Requires an active VO window, and support differs across platforms.
+Currently, this is used as a fallback for Wayland compositors without support for the ``ext-data-control-v1``
+        protocol, or if the ``wayland`` backend is disabled.

+    This is an object settings list option.
+See `List Options`_ for details.